paketo-buildpacks/paketo-website/content/docs/howto/java.md

 {{< /code/copyable >}}

 The first argument should be the JVM PID, in the case of the Paketo Java buildpack, this will be `1`.

+### Java NMT and Java 8

+At the moment, there is [a bug in Java 8](https://github.com/paketo-buildpacks/bellsoft-liberica/issues/131) that prevents Java NMT from being used.
+If you attempt to use it with Java 8, the JVM will crash on startup.
+The Java buildpack has disabled Java NMT when you are using Java 8 by default, so users are not impacted.
+If you attempt to force Java NMT to be enabled, it will result in the buildpack crashing.

+If using the Bellsoft Liberica as a JVM provider, starting with Paketo Java buildpack 5.20.0+, there is a fix for this issue.
+Java NMT is still defaulted to being off, but you may manually enable Java NMT and it will not crash the JVM.
+We expect other JVM providers to pull in this fix when it is available in OpenJDK.
+As soon as upstream vendors pull in this fix, we will update buildpacks to support it as well.

+### Java NMT and Reloadable Processes

+Java NMT support does not work with [Reloadable Processes](/#enable-process-reloading).
+This is because when using reloadable processes, the JVM PID is not 1 and not easily determinable by the buildpack Java NMT helper.
+Thus the helper cannot set the environment variables required by the JVM to enable Java NMT.

+If you attempt to enable Java NMT and are using Reloadable Processes, that's OK.
+The JVM will not enable Java NMT and it will output the following messages.

+{{< code/copyable >}}
+OpenJDK 64-Bit Server VM warning: Native Memory Tracking did not setup properly, using wrong launcher?
+OpenJDK 64-Bit Server VM warning: PrintNMTStatistics is disabled, because native memory tracking is not enabled
+{{< /code/copyable >}}

+Your application should continue to run, but with Java NMT disabled.

 ## Enable Java Flight Recorder (JFR)